-Appendix 1b: Consent form to administrate prescribed medicines
+Appendix 2b: Consent form to administrate prescribed medicines

-Childs name: Year group: D. O.B: Does your child suffer wit th any medical conditions that we need to be aware of?
-If yes, please state b pelow Yes No Does your child suffer wit h any allergies?
-If yes, pl ease state below Yes No Prescribed items If your child is required to ta complete the 'permission to If medication is administered administer medicine in s d before leaving school p chool' below to give conse lease include the details or nt for any medication to this form.
-Consent to Administer The school will not administ one type of medicine pleas ter medicine to your ch ild unless you complete a ur child has more than Name of Pupil: Form: Dat e of Birth: Name of medication container) (as it is described o n Reason for medication n: Date Dispensed: Expiry Date: Dosage required: Frequency : If the dosage is betwee medication should be go school. • How should the medica With meals Y/N With water Y/N tion be taken: Where should this main the class Y/N In a fridge Y/N edication be kept?
-Has the appropriate provided Y/N spoon/syringe bee n Young person author themselves Y/N orised to carry the I medication on The school can only adm has occurred.
-Will the s n the third dosage to ensuage 3 or more?
-Y/N ure that no reaction to the medication Please note: All prescrib ed medicines must be i n its original containers v vith the labels intact Record of administratio I Date Time Dosage Signature 2
+Childs name: Year group: D. O.B: Does your child suffer with any medical conditions that at we need to be aware of?
+If ye es, please state below Yes N Does your child suffer with any allergies?
+If yes, pleas e state below Yes Prescribed items If your child is required to take mediation durations storage.
+You must complete the 'permission to medication to be brought into school.
+If medication to this form. to administer medicine in school ol' below to give consent for any Consent to Administer Medicines on School site and off-site activities The school will not administer medicine to you has more than one type of medicine please r · • Name of Pupil: Form: D Pate of Birth: Name of medication (as it is described on container) Reason for medication: Date Dispensed: Expiry Date: Dosage required: If the dosage is between 1-3 times a day the medication should be given at home and not in school.
+Frequency: How should the medication be taken: With meals Y/N With water Y/N Where should this medication In the class Y/N In a fridge Y/N n be kept?
+Has the appropriate spoon/syringe been provided Y/N to carry the medication on The school can only administrate medication on the has occurred.
+Will the school be providing dosage no reaction to the medication Please note: All prescribed medicines must be in it: s original containers with the labels intact